-Given the fact that analytical methods to measure methanol concentration in mixtures or as a constituents of another substances are already available, this restriction is also expected to be manageable for the enforcement.
+Given the fact that reliable analytical methods to measure methanol concentration in mixtures or as a constituents of another substances are already available to check compliance with the restriction (method of determining of methanol in windshield washing fluids and denatured alcohol is based on direct analysis of such fluids by gas chromatography with flame ionization detection (GC-FID)), this restriction is also expected to be manageable for the enforcement.

-Results of the implementation of this restriction may be monitored by collecting information about accidents/incidents occurring to consumers as a result of exposure to windshield washing fluids and denaturated alcohol containing methanol from poison control centers and by measuring the methanol concentration in the above mentioned mixtures which are available for consumers.
+Results of the implementation of this restriction may be monitored by collecting information about accidents/incidents occurring to consumers as a result of exposure to windshield washing fluids and denaturated alcohol containing methanol from poison centers/hospitals and by measuring the methanol concentration in the above mentioned mixtures which are available for consumers.
 Indicators such as number of mixtures (windshield washing fluids and denaturated alcohol) available for consumers which have a methanol concentration above 3.0% w/w" or "number of notifications to poison control centers about accidents/incidents occurring to consumers as a result of exposure to windshield washing fluids and denaturated alcohol containing methanol" can be used to assess the effects of the restriction proposal.
+Alternatively in countries where direct analyzing of concentrion of methanol in mixtures covered by this restriction is too expensive or in countries where the poison centres confirm that there is no poisonings caused by such products, other monitoring method of efficiency of restriction can be entered into force.
+For example one of such method is controlling of Safety Data Sheets of windshield washing fluids (including windshield defrosters) and denaturated alcohols.